Travelers Guide: Top 10 Things to Do in Texas

 If that’s not enough action for you, check out the roller coasters at SeaWorld San Antonio which include: Manta, Kraken, and Journey to Atlantis.

 If you’re looking for some fun in the sun, SeaWorld San Antonio has it all.
 From rides to animal encounters and shows, there’s something for every member of your family.
+For those who love marine life, SeaWorld San Antonio offers interactive experiences such as feeding and petting stingrays, as well as learning about conservation efforts for sea turtles and other marine animals.

 3. San Antonia Riverwalk

 The River Walk is one of the coolest things to do in San Antonio.
 It isn’t just a great place to enjoy the outdoors and hang out with friends and family; it’s also a great place to go on dates!
 The River Walk features lots of restaurants and bars so you can grab a bite to eat, then walk around and explore all the shops.
-Some even have live music playing.
-In addition, there are paddle boats that you can rent for an hour or two if you want some time alone together away from other people.

 4. Enchanted Rock State Natural Area, Fredericksburg